Aggregation over Metric Spaces: Proposing and Voting in Elections, Budgeting, and Legislation

 \section{Continuous Participatory Budgeting}

 Here we apply our general model to a continuous model of budgeting.
-Several budgeting methods exist in the literature~\cite{abpb,aussieone,donor}, including related work on probabilistic social choice~\cite{probchapter}.
-Here we concentrate on a model, termed \emph{continuous participatory budgeting}, in which fractional funds shall be allocated to several divisible items (in contrast to the non-divisible model of participatory budgeting~\cite{cabannes2004participatory}, in which items come with cost, and an item cannot be partially funded): Specifically, individual financial statement items are grouped by cost centers or departments, and there is a given, fixed budget limit.
+Several budgeting methods exist in the literature~\cite{abpb,aussieone,donor}; we also mention related work on probabilistic social choice~\cite{probchapter}.
+Here we concentrate on a model, termed \emph{continuous participatory budgeting}, in which fractional funds shall be allocated to several divisible items (in contrast to the non-divisible model of participatory budgeting~\cite{cabannes2004participatory}, in which items come with cost, and an item cannot be partially funded):\footnote{This model is sometimes also referred to as Pie Chart voting~\cite{dominikthesis}.} Specifically, individual financial statement items are grouped by cost centers or departments, and there is a given, fixed budget limit.
 In contrast to related models~\cite{garg2017collaborative,fain2016core}, we do not assume a fixed set of alternatives provided to the agents to choose from.
 Rather, every agent may \textit{propose} a set of alternatives, (represented, e.g., by a string) and an allocation of funds between them.

 \mypara{Formal model} We assume that each agent $i$ proposes a finite set of alternatives~$A_i$ and a distribution of the funds between these alternatives.
 For normalization, let the given amount be $1$, and thus the distribution corresponds to a probability vector $v_i\in \mathbb{R}^{|A_i|}$.
 Let $A=\bigcup_i A_i$ denote the (finite) set of alternatives proposed by the agents.
 We shall decide how to distribute a given amount of available funds between $|A|=m$ alternatives.
 Thus, the set of possible ideal points consists of the $(m-1)$-dimensional simplex